DiseaseTranscriptomicsLab/markeR/README.md

 #> 2:     7                         LMNB1,MKI67         B
 ```

+Depending on the statistic used, the interpretation of the plots
+changes: when using the B statistic (by default, when the direction is
+not specified), the interpretation of the plot differs from the T
+statistic.
+This is because the B statistic focuses on whether genes are
+altered or not altered, without considering whether they are enriched or
+depleted.

+1.  **B Statistic vs. T Statistic:**
+    -   The B statistic does not specify the direction (enriched or
+        depleted) of the gene set.
+It only indicates whether genes are
+        altered or not altered.
+    -   The t statistic orders genes based on their enrichment or
+        depletion.
+2.  **Indication on the graphs:**
+    -   When using the B statistic, the plot will include “Altered
+        Pathways” to reflect this focus on whether genes are altered.
+    -   For the t statistic, the plot will include “Enriched/Depleted
+        Pathways”, indicating that the plot focuses on the enrichment or
+        depletion status of genes.

 After running GSEA, you can visualize enrichment plots using
 `plotGSEAenrichment()`.
 This function generates enrichment plots for
 each gene signature and contrast, displaying also the **Normalized